 Feature: Base level indent Description is Indented only Once.
 Background: Is the same as description, if you have one.
 Given Steps are then indented once from the scenario/background.
 Scenario: Is, again, the same as the description.
 Given Steps are then indented once from the scenario/background.
 When another step Then my last step @Tag @Bob Scenario: A tag can just be like above, you can put multiple if need be Given test step When another step Then final step

 - Visual issues

-Last published over 3 years ago by blubecker.
+Last published almost 4 years ago by blubecker.